serenorg/serendb/docs/rfcs/2025-04-30-direct-io-for-pageserver.md

 The requirements are specific to a combination of filesystem/block-device/architecture(hardware page size!).

-In Neon production environments we currently use ext4 with Linux 6.1.X on AWS and Azure storage-optimized instances (locally attached NVMe).
+In SerenDB production environments we currently use ext4 with Linux 6.1.X on AWS and Azure storage-optimized instances (locally attached NVMe).
 Instead of dynamic discovery using `statx`, we statically hard-code 512 bytes as the buffer/offset alignment and size-multiple.
 We made this decision because:
 - a) it is compatible with all the environments we need to run in